varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/markets.md

 ## Investment Types
 A wide variety of investment products can be used for wealth creation.
 However, In this course, we will discuss three primary [financial security categories](https://www.investopedia.com/terms/s/security.asp): debt (i.e., bonds and mortgages), equity (i.e., shares of stock), and derivatives:

-* [Fixed-income debt securities](../chapter-3-dir/bonds.md) are financial instruments with predefined cashflows at selected dates over the lifetime of the instrument.
+* [Fixed-income securities](../chapter-3-dir/bonds.md) are financial instruments with predefined cashflows at selected dates over the lifetime of the instrument.
 While there are several types of fixed-income securities, we'll focus on an archetypal category: [United States Treasury Debt Securities](https://www.investor.gov/introduction-investing/investing-basics/glossary/treasury-securities).
 Treasury debt securities, e.g., [Treasury bills, notes, and bonds](https://www.treasurydirect.gov/indiv/products/prod_tbonds_glance.htm), are debt obligations issued by the United States Department of the Treasury to the holder of the security.
 U.S. Treasury debt securities are a mechanism used by the United States government to borrow money, from bondholders, with a fixed set of repayment terms.

 * [Equity securities](../chapter-3-dir/Single-Index-Models.md) represent ownership shares in a publicly traded corporation.
 Each share of common stock entitles its owner to one vote on any matters of corporate governance that are put to the vote at the corporation’s annual meeting and a share in the financial benefits of ownership.
 The corporation is controlled by a board of directors elected by the shareholders.
 The board meets a few times per year and selects the management team that runs the corporation daily.
 Managers have the authority to make most business decisions without the board’s specific approval.
 The board’s mandate is to oversee the management to ensure that it acts in the best interests of shareholders.